assemblee-virtuelle/semapps/website/docs/others/ACL.md

 * when calling the action directly from the same service `this.actions.nameOfAction(params)` it is important to add a second argument to pass the context `nameOfAction( params, { defaultCtx: ctx} );`
 * when inside an action and calling another action (to another service), always use the form `ctx.call()` and not the form `this.broker.call()` as the later will lose the context.
 * when you need to make a `system` call to the triplestore, you have to explicitly state it in the call, by adding an option in the 3rd arguments (2nd if using this.actions)) `{ meta: { webId:'system' } }` like this: `ctx.call('action.name',{ param }, { meta: { webId:'system' } })`
+* when programming an action in moleculer, if you want to offer the user a parameter called `webId` in your `ctx.params`, then becareful of 2 points:
+  * you don't need to set this param `webId: ctx.meta.webId` when you call your action from the "API action".
+Indeed, the webId will come automatically from the context meta.
+  * in the moleculer action, you have to check if you received a webId from params, otherwise, use ctx.meta.webId.
+Something like `const webId = ctx.params.webId || ctx.meta.webId` and most importantly, in all your subsequent ctx.calls inside the action code, always pass this webId explicitly !
+Or to other actions that take a webId in their params, or to actions that don't take a webId in their params and in this case by using the meta in 3rd argument : `ctx.call('an.action',{...myparams},{ meta: { webId} });`.

 ## APIs